memevault-ai/memevault-ai/README.md

 - modular logic that can later be connected to real APIs

 ## Main surfaces
+Everyone watches memes.
+Very few know how to rotate treasury into them with structure.

+**MemeVault AI** changes that.

+A premium terminal concept for:
+⚡ live scanner signals
+🧠 AI-based ranking
+💰 treasury rotation simulation
+📡 event feed + distribution logic

+Not just another landing page.
+A full protocol-style demo of what AI-native meme infrastructure can look like.

 ### `/`
 Landing page with the full product framing: